People in the Cooley Lab

 My research background includes a post doc in Patricia Wittkopp's lab, where I focused on two closely related fruit fly species that differ in body color.
 My ongoing research interest, initiated as a graduate student in John Willis' lab, involves floral diversification in a group of South American wildflowers in the "monkeyflower" genus Mimulus.
 I am pursuing this work at Whitman College as well as teaching Genetics; Evolution & Development; Plant Physiology; and an Evolution course for nonmajors.

 Nadiia Balbek '24.
-Nadiia is helping to genetically map color patterning in hybrid monkeyflowers.
-To do this, she is using Recombinant Inbred Lines (RILS) derived from a cross between the magenta-flowered M. l. variegatus and a yellow-flowered morph of M. cupreus.
+Nadiia helped to genetically map color patterning in hybrid monkeyflowers.
+To do this, she used Recombinant Inbred Lines (RILS) derived from a cross between the magenta-flowered M. l. variegatus and a yellow-flowered morph of M. cupreus.
 The F1 and F2 hybrids display complex color patterning, not seen in either parent.
-Repeated selfing of hundreds of F2s has generated a panel of RILs, some of which Nadiia is crossing together to generate a diverse genetic mapping population which will focus on one or two of the patterning traits that differ between the starting RILs.
+Repeated selfing of hundreds of F2s has generated a panel of RILs, some of which Nadiia crossed together to generate a diverse genetic mapping population which will focus on one or two of the patterning traits that differ between the starting RILs.

 Isa Lorenzetti '24.
-Isa is advancing polyploidy research in Mimulus for the tetraploid M. cupreus and a hexaploid M. glabratus.
-She is collecting tissue for DNA sequencing, and extracting RNA from seven different tissue types for transcriptome sequencing.
+Isa advanced polyploidy research in Mimulus for the tetraploid M. cupreus and a hexaploid M. glabratus.
+She collected tissue for DNA sequencing, and extracted RNA from seven different tissue types for transcriptome sequencing.
 These collections are part of a larger effort by the monekyflower community to advance genomic resources in the genus, and will result in a high-quality genome for each species.
-Meanwhile, she is taking a first look at the lab's favorite gene - anthocyanin transcription factor MYB5a - in M. glabratus, as a case study of what happens to genes in hexaploids.
-Will there be six functional and active gene copies (three loci with two alleles each)?
-Or have some copies of MYB5a been lost, silenced, or degenerated into pseudogenes?
+Meanwhile, she took a first look at gene expression and copy number for two different genes in M. glabratus, MYB5a and GAPDH, as a case study of what happens to genes in hexaploids.

 Abed Jomaa '25.
-Abed is managing the research greenhouse for us this summer, including advancing our Recombinant Inbred Lines through selfing.
-He is learning DNA and RNA extraction techniques, and will be assisting with DNA extractions for genetic mapping later in the summer.
-He is also contributing to our collaboration with the College of William and Mary to phenotype the collection of RILs.
+Abed managed the research greenhouse for us in Summer 2023, including advancing our Recombinant Inbred Lines through selfing.
+He learned DNA and RNA extraction techniques, and will assisted with DNA extractions for genetic mapping later in the summer.
+He also contributed to our collaboration with the College of William and Mary to phenotype the collection of RILs.

 Micaiah Newman '23.
-Micaiah is extending a course-based research project from Plant Physiology, using a Q-Box photosynthesis system to measure rates of carbon assimilation and transpiration under varying levels of atmospheric CO2.
-Her study species is Eruca sativa (arugula).
+Micaiah extended a course-based research project from Plant Physiology, using a Q-Box photosynthesis system to measure rates of carbon assimilation and transpiration under varying levels of atmospheric CO2.
+Her study species was Eruca sativa (arugula).
 Despite the importance of understanding plant responses to elevated atmospheric carbon, in today's era of climate change, no publications to our knowledge have addressed this issue in Eruca sativa.

 Kei Kim '22.
 Kei investigated the molecular mechanisms by which transcription factor MYB5a activates petal anthocyanin pigments in the magenta-flowered M. l. variegatus.
 She found additional evidence for what appears to be a post-transcriptional modification of the MYB5a mRNA transcript, and discovered that the functional divergence of MYB5a between M. l. variegatus and M. l. luteus is not due to changes in the coding sequence.